-In September this year, Simon Miller, a partner at The Boston Consulting Group was speaking to the NZ Property Council that while the industry had traditionally lagged behind in terms of construction innovation and why it was about to undergo a significant change.
+In September this year, Simon Miller, a partner at The Boston Consulting Group was speaking to the NZ Property Council and said that while the industry had traditionally lagged behind in terms of construction innovation, it was about to undergo a significant change.

 With the rise in demand for sustainable buildings and the world's urban population growth being measured at approximately 200,000 per day, it's not just Infrastructure and housing that are needed, it's a new mode and model of delivery.

-Organisations need to be looking at implementing a culture of digital transformation incrementally by choosing projects that have proven ROI benefits.
-Once the key stakeholders are on board and the wider company has adopted the new vision then you can start to cast the net a bit wider to harness more challenging digital construction projects.
+Organisations need to be looking at implementing a culture of digital transformation with small improvements over time by choosing projects that have proven ROI benefits.
+Once the key stakeholders are on board and the wider company has adopted the new vision, they can then start to cast the net a bit wider to harness more challenging digital construction projects.

 Digital Construction Innovations That Can Be Harnessed Today